literalplus/tekmonionkill/README.md

 Compiling [![Build Status](http://ci.nowak-at.net/job/public~TekMoniOnKill/badge/icon)](http://ci.nowak-at.net/job/public~TekMoniOnKill/)
 ---------
 This project uses Apache Maven for building.
-If you ~~are not pro enough to~~ don't know how to use it, take this command line:
+If you ~~are not pro enough to~~ don't know how to use that, take this command line:
 ````bash
 $ mvn clean install
 ````

-Or, if you're too lazy to build it yourself but not lazy enough to quit readin after the first paragraph, you can also get the latest project artifacts from http://ci.nowak-at.net/job/public~TekMoniOnKill/.
+Or, if you're too lazy to build it yourself but not lazy enough to quit reading after the first paragraph, you can also get the latest project artifacts from http://ci.nowak-at.net/job/public~TekMoniOnKill/.

 Support